Justin Bieber Grace Under Pressure With Fans Amid Beach Mobbing, Mass Selfies In Dominican Republic

 So, does this mean an end to Bieber’s “no photos” policy for good, or was the beach selfie-bonanza just an on-off whim?
 Time will tell.

 In related news, Justin’s stay in Punta Cana ahead of his Purpose show tonight seems to have been a fun one.
-The singer was seen in another fan-filmed video asking a group of female fans to teach him a topical dance.
+The singer was seen in another fan-shot video asking a group of female fans to teach him a topical dance.

 That turned out to be the Merengue, which one girl danced with Bieber.
 Somewhat comically, he ran off immediately afterwards.